colarusso/QnAMarkup/README.md

 -----
 1. Download this repo to a server running [php](http://php.net/).
 2. Edit `lib/config.php`, replacing the example URL and setting other variables as appropriate.
 3. That's it.
-You're ready to start created interactive QnAs.
+You're ready to start creating interactive QnAs.

 License
 ----